Pyrestone/jetson-fan-ctl/README.md

 # jetson-fan-ctl
-Automagic fan control for the jetson nano
+Automagic fan control for the Nvidia Jetson Nano

 ## Requirements: